 It roared soundlessly and hit them with another punch of flame, but Beckton was safely behind the workbench.
 He worked the bolt, seeing the brass cartridge eject, and listened carefully.
 There was some yelling, and then whizzes, cracks and flat thuds indicated that mortal men had joined the fray.
 That was fine.
 He popped up over, saw two in the edge of the doorway, and targeted both with a squeeze of the trigger.

-Both dropped soundlessly.
+Both dropped instantly.
 Beckton shivered and dropped back down behind cover.
 This was like using a Maxim gun against archers.

 As noted before, Magic Missile is a damage-dealing spell that fires bolts of arcane force.
 It provides dependable armour-piercing (when applicable) damage that is never quite spectacular.
 Because of this, it doesn't put much of a dent in this unknown fiery enemy - but it's more than enough to deal with two men protected only by overcoats.